The Man in the Net: Plot

 Ex-commercial artist John Hamilton (Alan Ladd) and wife Linda (Carolyn Jones) have left New York and moved to Stoneville, Connecticut, in the New England countryside.
 John spends his time sketching the town's children, to whom he is a close friend, but his ambitions to be a fine artist are at this point frustrated by a failed art show and bad reviews.
 Meanwhile Linda longs to return to the city, where John has been offered a lucrative job at his old firm.
 It transpires that John is against this idea, as the bustle of the city had exacerbated Linda's mental illness and fuelled her alcoholism.

 John returns home after a day's sketching to find Steve Ritter (Charles McGraw), a local policeman, in his house with Linda upstairs changing clothes.
 John is cold towards Steve and after Linda appears, Steve leaves.
 The couple argue.
 Linda then insists they attend a birthday party at the home of Brad (John Lupton) and Vickie Carey (Diane Brewster), where the guests include another married couple, Roz (Betty Lou Holland) and Gordon Moreland (Tom Helmore), as well as the wealthy father of Brad Carey.
 At the last minute, Linda decides she doesn't wish to go, and pushes John to attend alone.
 John feels an outsider with most of the guests, but he attends, using the excuse Linda suggested to explain her absence, a migraine.
 Later a scene is created when Linda appears at the party with a black eye and claims John did this and invented the migraine excuse.
 At home, in anger, she tells John she's been having an extramarital affair with Steve Ritter.

 John agrees to go to New York to have a drink with his old boss, a meeting arranged by his wife behind his back, but is resolute that he will decline the job offer.
 When he returns, Linda is nowhere to be found.
 A suitcase belonging to her is spotted by a city dump.
 Unable to find John's wife, police and neighbors suspect him of murder.
 Villagers stone his house.
 Ritter arrives to arrest him.
 John flees and is given refuge by the children, who know of a secret cave.

 Evidence is found linking Linda to another man.
 A tape recording is left as bait, and John, who suspects someone else, is surprised when Brad turns up looking for the tape.
 It reveals he's the one Linda had the affair with, but John soon discovers that it was Mr. Carey who actually killed Linda to cover up for his cowardly son.

+Brad's wife Vickie had been his sole defender throughout.
+And when the incriminating tape reveals Brad saying he only married her for her money, this frees Vickie to follow her heart and leave him for John.
+John has won a National Art Prize for a casual sketch of the children that aided him,so his own financial success is assured.